Tours Bulgaria logo

 8. Kanaal: The Hub for Craft Beer Enthusiasts

 • A modern taproom near the Madrid Boulevard area focused on Bulgarian microbreweries (Glarus, White Stork, Ailyak, Sevtopolis).
+Opened in 2011 as Sofia's first dedicated craft beer bar, it remains a benchmark more than a decade later.

 • Open daily from 17:00 to 01:00.
 Draft pours 9–14 BGN (4.50–7 EUR) for half-litres of Bulgarian craft, slightly more for guest taps.